ThermoPilot/ThermoPilot/README.md

 - cybersecurity / SOC analysis
 - or a hybrid role that blends both worlds

-I’m passionate about refining my craft, and moving into a full‑time role would allow me to take projects like ThermoPilot even further.
-If you work in the Windows, gaming, hardware, or cybersecurity space and are interested in collaboration, integration, or professional opportunities, feel free to reach out through GitHub.
+If you work in the Windows, gaming, hardware, or cybersecurity space and are interested in collaboration or professional opportunities, feel free to reach out through GitHub.

-I would love to contribute to a team focused on improving system performance, protecting users, or building the next generation of Windows power and thermal technologies.